 Luxury watch brands prioritise new products for Millennial consumers

 The introduction of new products remains the single most important priority for luxury watch brands.
-64 per cent of the surveyed executives considered it to be their primary objective for 2018.
-Timepiece design seems to be the leading element of new product launches, with 42 per cent of respondents saying that a classical style, rather than sport, will be driving luxury watch sales in 2018.
+64 per cent of the surveyed executives considered it to be their primary objective.
+Timepiece design seems to be the leading element of new product launches, with 42 per cent of respondents saying that a classical style, rather than sport, will be driving luxury watch sales.

 The traditional luxury watch industry has plenty of historical timepieces to draw inspiration from when it comes to classical design.
 A number of cornerstone models celebrated their anniversary in 2017 and 2018.
 The Cartier Tank, for example, turned 100 last year, while the Rolex Sea-Dweller turned 50 and the Patek Philippe Aquanaut celebrated its 20th anniversary.